xor-ranavikrant/Readme/Ignite Lab.md

 Now lets move on to the next chart which shows some insights about the devices used by these millennials to shop online.

-1. On this column chart we can they most of our "Not Happy" Customers are browing our website on a mobile phone.
+1. On this column chart we can see that most of our "Not Happy" customers are browsing our website on a mobile phone.

 ![WebsiteAnalyticsPage](media/PowerBI-Images/websiteAnalytics-page4.png)